Respiratory and Cystic Fibrosis Unit

 The Cystic Fibrosis (CF) Outpatient Unit

-The Children’s University Hospital Temple Street is one of the six designated paediatric referral centers for CF in Ireland.
+The CHI at Temple Street is one of the six designated paediatric referral centers for CF in Ireland.
 Our paediatric CF unit aims to provide a comprehensive (holistic) approach to CF care and offers a team approach to all children and their families.
 This Unit provides care on an outpatient basis.

 CF Clinics are held every second Wednesday of the month from 8.30am – 1pm.
 Parents and children are escorted to individual rooms for the duration of their visit.